suprachakra/Airline-Revenue-Optimization-System/README.md

 ## IAROS: Integrated Airline Revenue Optimization System

 **IAROS** is a modular, enterprise-grade product portfolio that helps airlines optimize their full revenue lifecycle—dynamically, scalably, and cost-efficiently.
 This isn't just a project.
-It's a **platform of platforms**—each module is a standalone product, working together as part of a composite system for airline profitability.
+It's a **platform of platforms**—each module is a standalone product, working together as part of a composite system for airline profitability

 ---